courtiol/Rguides/README.md

 I have created this alternative cheat sheet (or guide) for those who already know a little about __dplyr__.
 The point of this cheat is to help you figuring out quickly which verb, suffix and arguments to use -- in the context of data transformation applied to a single table of class ``tibble`` or ``data.frame``.

-As such the sheet complements and not substitute the official __dplyr__ cheat sheet available [here](https://github.com/rstudio/cheatsheets).
+As such the sheet complements and does not substitute the official __dplyr__ cheat sheet which is available [here](https://github.com/rstudio/cheatsheets).

 Note that many __dplyr__ functions are not covered here; all the nice joining functions designed to work with pairs of tables but also many other functions.